What if we recharged ourselves as often as we recharge our phones?

 - Having some fun!

 We at Float in the Forest enjoy going for a good dog-walk in the Forest of Dean.
 It combines walking, nature, time with animals, and often good conversation too!
+It definitely helps to recharge our batteries.
 This article on ‘Forest Bathing’ shows that we’re not the only ones.

 - Is time out for you

 - Gives your muscles a chance to relax

 - Can help provide pain relief

 - Provides peace and quiet, with no distractions